aleesang/milestone-project-three/README.md

 - [MacBook Pro 13 inch 2017](https://support.apple.com/kb/SP754?locale=en_AU) was the main device used for building the project and testing
 - [HP Elitebook 14 inch](https://en.wikipedia.org/wiki/HP_EliteBook) was used as another device to check responsiveness

-The main issue I have found with testing responsiveness in particular, was the horizontal card display I chose for the **View Song** page.
-The image does not stack above the row, but rather stays in the same row and is squashed in mobile view.
-At this time, it is the only problem I am encountering.

 ## Deployment